SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Powering mechanism

+Figure~\ref{fig:bolometric} shows the resulting model fits to the data, including the radioactive decay model fit, and hybrid model fits of radioactive decay plus either the CSM shell or wind model.
+Fits using only the CSM interaction model are not shown here, since they did not represent the data well using reasonable parameters\footnote{Manual tuning using only the CSM model required an ejecta mass of $\sim$200 M$_{\odot}$ to recover the lightcurve shape.}.
+The radioactive decay model to the full bolometric lightcurve does not capture the different stages of the rise, plateau and decline of the lightcurve (reduced $\chi^2$/d.o.f. = 5.9, when $t_0 = -2$), in particular not reproducing the sharp transitions between the three different stages.
 The Ni+CSM model fits recover the plateau much better, although depending on the CSM density profile the fits show different behaviours at early phases.
 Like the radioactive decay fits, the Ni+CSM fit with $s = 2$ rises monotonically, with the slope of the rise declining with time.
 The fit plotted in Fig.~\ref{fig:bolometric} assumes $t_0 = -3$ days (reduced $\chi^2$/d.o.f. = 0.8).
 In contrast with the smooth evolution of the other models, the Ni+CSM shell model shows sharp transitions between the rise, a (concave) plateau feature, and the decline.
 The upper limit before discovery constrains $t_0$ to $-4$ days, resulting in a reduced $\chi^2$/d.o.f. = 1.8 for the plotted fit.
 Both Ni+CSM model fits show a rise more rapid than the radioactive decay model, but neither are quite fast enough to fit the observed rise of SN\,2020bqj.